jameshanlon/cheese/cheese/pages/governance.md

 The project is organised by a *central office* and operates through *community segments* and *city partners* who carry out the internal and external surveys.
-Community segments are partner associations based in Bristol city wards and city partners replicate the CHEESE Project, in coordination with Bristol, in other cities (more details on [who we work with here](/partners)).
+Community segments are partner associations based in and around Bristol and Bath (more details on [who we work with here](/partners)).

-Our central office management team consists of six directors and a survey
+Our central office management team consists of six directors and an Office Assistant, Nettie Burd, and a survey manager:
-manager:

 ## The team